habibbhutto/dotfiles/README.md

 ## TODO
 * neovim configuration
     * WIP: configurations for go, i.e. go.vim
-    * fix cmp showing double entries when listing files
+    * WIP: fix cmp showing double entries sometimes
-    * theme changing mechanism
-      - make it super easy to change themes across the tools alacritty, tmux, neovim, bat, wezterm, etc
-      - configure light and black themes
+    * WIP: themes
-      - switch them based on system theme or at will
+      - switch themes based on system theme or at will
       - reactive to system style
       - optionally if some tabline makes sense
     * snips to accelerate development